 Unsweetened Shredded Coconut: Unsweetened shredded coconut adds some creamy, sweet flavor and a tiny bit of texture.
 If you don’t like coconut (or have an allergy), replace it with ½ cup of additional almond flour.
 You can also use sweetened coconut if you don’t mind the added sugar.

-Raisins: Addin little bursts of flavor and sweetness, I love raisins in my carrot cake banana muffins.
+Raisins or Dried Cranberries: Adding little bursts of flavor and sweetness, I love raisins or dried cranberries in my carrot cake banana muffins.
 They bring natural sweetness and a little textural surprise.

-Pecans: Or Walnuts!
-I like adding chopped raw pecans or walnuts to my carrot cake adventures.
+Walnuts or Pecans: I like adding chopped raw walnuts or pecans to my carrot cake adventures.
 If you don’t like nuts in your muffins, feel free to skip them!

 How to Make Paleo Carrot Cake Banana Muffins: